grusin-db/dbr-project-sample/README.md

 Make sure you install [Databricks VS Code extension](https://marketplace.visualstudio.com/items?itemName=databricks.databricks) first, and connect to a cluster!

 This project relies of [Databricks Connect](https://docs.databricks.com/en/dev-tools/databricks-connect/python/index.html) to estabilish connection with databricks clusters.

-For purspoe of this demo, this codebase assumes that you are running 14.3 LTS (latests as of now) databricks runtime.
+For purspoe of this demo, this codebase assumes that you are running 14.3 LTS (latests as of now) Databricks Runtime.
+Python 3.10 or newer.
+Preferably make sure you VM matches setup of VM of [Databricks Runtime 14.3 LTS](https://docs.databricks.com/en/release-notes/runtime/14.3lts.html#system-environment)

-CLI Features:
+CLI Features (you should run them in order of listing for first time setup to setup everything):

 - `make dev` - builds development enviroment on local machine
 - `make fmt` - auto formats your code